What is included in the price?

 • support staff/local guides

-• baggage transfers from point to point, and most meals.
+• baggage transfers from point to point (for trail runners) and most meals.

 Generally, breakfast and lunches are included and some dinners depending on the location.
 Our base towns offer a variety of affordable food options.